manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_tutorial.md

 Its development started at **Willow Garage**, a technology incubator and robotics research laboratory in Stanford University.
 - In **2007**, Willow Garage **starts ROS environment development**.
 The main goal was to **reuse existing code** and make it possible to **prototype new robot designs quickly**, focusing on high-level functionality and minimizing the need for editing code.
 - ROS is useful for **applications where different devices have to talk to each other** in order to create a flexible and scalable environment.
 - A **ROS system** is comprised of a number of independent **nodes**, each of which **communicates** with the other nodes using a **publish/subscribe messaging model**.
 For example, a particular sensor’s driver might be implemented as a node, which publishes sensor data in a stream of messages.
-These messages could be consumed by any number of other nodes (loggers, and also higher-level systems such as guidance, pathfinding, etc.)
+These messages could be consumed by any number of other nodes (loggers, and also higher-level systems such as robot navigation node, robot localization node, etc.)
 - Note that **nodes in ROS** do not have to be on the same system (multiple computers) or even of the same architecture!
 You **could have a Arduino publishing messages, a laptop subscribing to them, and an Android phone publishing messages to drive a motor or switch a light**.
 This makes ROS really flexible and adaptable to the needs of the user.
 - **ROS is also open source, maintained by many people**.